webstedr6089/LAW-2970/README.md

 # LAW-2970
-A collection of my work for Suffolk Law School course "21-First Century Lawyer"
+A collection of my work for Suffolk Univeristy Law School course "21-First Century Lawyer"